 "No!"
 Sasuke struggled to his feet and raced toward them.

-Satto sputtered and clutched a hand to the gaping hole in his chest.
+Saizō's dark eyes were alight with mad glee as he withdrew the sword, now dripping with Satto's blood.
+He said nothing as the old General stared up at him, slack-jawed and incredulous.
+Satto sputtered and clutched a hand over the gaping hole in his chest.
 Blood spurted through his fingers in time with his fading heartbeat.
 In those moments of realization, he seemed to age twenty years as his expression warped from one of calm resolution to abject horror.
 Saizō kicked him hard in the chest and he landed face-first in the ground.
 He didn't get up.

 "Now, it's your turn," Saizō said as he prepared to initiate another genjutsu.

 Sasuke shook with rage.
 No way, there was no way he'd give Saizō the chance.
-He brought his bloody hands into the seal for the most rudimentary ninjutsu technique known to the world.
-The first one he'd ever learned.
+He held his bloody hands together in the seal for the most rudimentary ninjutsu technique known to the world.
+The first one he'd ever learned as a child.
 The one that had made him the legend he was today.

 Smoke filled the area, obscuring Sasuke from view just before Saizō could complete his genjutsu.
 A hundred voices joined together in a battle cry as copies of Sasuke emerged from the smokescreen and converged on Saizō.
-He stepped back and released his genjutsu, dark eyes shifting around to search for the real Sasuke.
+Most shinobi could create clones of themselves, generally between one and three.
+And yet, somehow Sasuke had learned to copy himself a hundred times over.
+It was madness, unheard of.
+A waste of chakra, surely.
+But now, an army of Flying Monkeys converged on Saizō the way they had once descended on the enemies of Sanada's Ten Heroes, and he had no choice but to cut them down.
+He stepped back and unleashed his genjutsu, dark eyes shifting around in search of the real Sasuke among the replicas.

 Clones dropped like flies.
 The genjutsu tore into their skin like a cancer, tearing it open to expose bleeding muscle.
 Those that got caught up in it wailed in agony before popping, their chakra stores devoured by the illusion.
 But where one disappeared, two more filled its place.